Jobs and Internships at the Sabin Center

 Skills desired: Social media competence (Twitter, Instagram, LinkedIn, Facebook); basic knowledge of Wordpress and DRUPAL platforms; familiarity with and keen interest in climate change concepts and terminology; experience with Mailchimp; experience with graphic design and/or video editing.

-This is a part-time unpaid internship and will last from September to December 2024.
+This is a part-time unpaid internship and will last from end of January to May 2025.
 The selected candidate will work up to 20 hours a week.

 Law Students

-The Sabin Center for Climate Change Law at Columbia Law School is seeking several current law students to serve as interns for summer 2024.
-Legal interns work with Center’s Faculty Director Michael Gerrard, Executive Director Michael Burger, and current fellows on a wide range of cutting-edge climate change, energy, and environmental law topics.
+The Sabin Center for Climate Change Law at Columbia Law School is seeking several current law students to serve as interns for summer 2025.
+Legal interns work with the Center’s Faculty Director Michael Gerrard, Executive Director Michael Burger, and current fellows on a wide range of cutting-edge climate change, energy, and environmental law topics.
 Past summer legal interns have conducted research on the international and U.S. regulation of GHG emissions from shipping, contributed to papers on atmospheric methane removal, and conducted litigation research relating to state-level anti-ESG laws, among many other projects.
 Internships are full time for 8-10 weeks.
-Although the Center cannot provide direct funding for summer legal internships, CLS legal interns are able to qualify for CLS non-profit summer funding.
+Although the Center cannot provide direct funding for summer legal internships, CLS legal interns are able to qualify for CLS non-profit summer funding and may also receive pro bono credit.
 Non-CLS students may also apply for the summer internship program.